-The Country Club of Jackson marked its centenary in 2014 by hosting the Sanderson Farms Championship.
-John Faught redesigned the Dogwood and Azalea nines in 2008 and the PGA Tour event is played on this layout.
+The Country Club of Jackson marked its centenary in 2014 by hosting the Sanderson Farms Championship which has been contested over the renovated Dogwood and Azalea nines ever since.

 The Country Club of Jackson opened in 1914 and sits on 400 acres.
 It is a private facility with an opulent clubhouse but extremely family-friendly.
 Amenities include a youth lounge, an Olympic-sized pool with waterslide and splash pool.
 They also have a 16,500 square foot fitness centre including a full-service spa, croquet, tennis and pickleball courts to go along with a 27-hole golf course.